Chapter 15 End-to-end testing

 "ecto.migrate",

-"cmd --app naive --app streamer mix seed"
+"do --app naive --app streamer cmd mix seed"

 ],